 - Non-driver photo ID card (valid for 4 years or 8 years): $8.

 - Non-driver photo ID card (valid for 10 years): $6.50.

-- Non-driver photo ID card (valid for 10 years; holder is at least 62 years old AND receives SSI): Free.
+- Non-driver photo ID card (valid for 10 years; holder is at least 62 years old AND receives SSI) is free.

 - This type cannot be requested online.

 There are different steps to follow based on whether you are a NY resident who is out of state or traveling abroad, a member of the military stationed overseas, or a new resident to NY who has lost your out-of-state license before transferring it to a NY driver's license.

 If you are a New York resident who is traveling or working out of state and you need to get a replacement license, you may apply by mail (see above) to have a duplicate license sent to your out-of-state address.

 If you are living or traveling out of the country or are a member of the military stationed abroad, you can apply for a replacement NY license or ID via mail (see above), but you cannot request your new document to be sent to an address outside the U.S. or to APO/FPO addresses.
 You must have it sent to an address in the States.

 For additional questions, contact the NY DMV help desk at (518) 486-9786.

 If you've lost your out-of-state license, you may be concerned about your ability to transfer your license once you get to NY.